allistaircota/allistaircota.github.io/_posts/2021-12-15-rate-my-restaurant.md

 The restaurant industry in the United States generated $833.1 billion in revenue in 2018 and was projected to reach $863 billion in 2019 [1].
 Restaurants reviews and ratings on popular review websites are important factors in attracting new customers.
 Yelp is one of the most popular review websites, including over 135 million restaurant and business reviews and over 90 million users visiting the website per month.
 A study found that a one star increase in a Yelp rating leads to a 5% - 9% increase in revenue for a restaurant [2].
 This underlines the financial importance of Yelp ratings on restaurants.

 ## Data Source
 The data for this project was acquired from the Yelp Open Dataset [3], which is published by Yelp both on its website and on Kaggle for educational and non-commercial purposes.
 The entire dataset is around 11 GB in size, consisting of separate JSON files containing data on a subset of Yelp's businesses, reviews, user, check-ins, and tips respectively.
 The dataset is updated by Yelp periodically, and I downloaded the most recent version of this dataset as of October 2021, which at the time was denoted as Version 3.
 This version contains review data dating back from 2004 to early 2021.
-For this project, I have focused on restaurants in the state of Massachusetts which was the most represented state in the business dataset.
+For this project, I have only worked with the business and review JSON datasets, focusing on restaurants in the state of Massachusetts which was the most represented state in the business dataset.
 For context, nearly 10% of the Massachusetts’ entire workforce worked in the restaurant industry in 2019 [4], making it a vital sector in the state’s economy, and thus showcasing the importance of this project’s goal for restaurants located in this state.

 ## Data Processing
 An exhaustive preprocessing of the business dataset was performed, as the business attribute column values were stored as JSON objects.
 Hence every unique key among the attribute JSON objects was mapped as a separate feature in the data frame, in order to prepare the dataset for modelling.
 Some of these attributes included price range, availability of outdoor seating, and serving of alcohol.
 Columns with excessive missing values were dropped, and the remaining business attribute columns had their missing values imputed with the mode value, given the categorical nature of those columns.
 Furthermore, the 20 most frequent restaurant categories were also extracted and used as separate binarized features.